MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-faq.md

 Yes.
 For more information, see [Training campaigns in Attack simulation training](attack-simulation-training-training-campaigns.md).

+### How do I find out about simulation messages that weren't delivered?

+The [Users tab](attack-simulation-training-simulations.md#users-tab) for the simulation is filterable by **Simulation message delivery: Failed to deliver**.

+If you won the sender domain, the undelivered simulation report is returned in a non-delivery report (also known as an NDR or bounce message).
+For more information about the codes in the NDR, see [Email non-delivery reports and SMTP errors in Exchange Online](/exchange/troubleshoot/email-delivery/ndr/non-delivery-reports-in-exchange-online).

 ## Issues with Attack simulation training reporting

+> [!TIP]
+> Simulation data recording start a few minutes after the simulation is launched and after users begin interacting with the simulation messages.
+There's no fixed start time.
+Events are still captured after the simulation ends.

 ### Differences in user activity data from Attack simulation training reports and other reports